Last Updated on 29/11/2023 by Dochlaggie. Post first published on March 4, 2022.

-The list of risks for your Pomeranian include:
+The List of Risks for your Pomeranian Include:

 If a pin is inserted into your Pom to assist with the task of holding the joint in position.
 The pin may move and that means more surgery to take it out.
 At the pin’s site, an abscess (also called a seroma) may be created and either surgery or drainage is needed.

-After your Pomeranian has undergone surgery, he’s not allowed to jump or run for approx. two months because that’s the length of time needed to fully stabilise your pet’s health once more.
+After your Pomeranian has undergone surgery, he’s not allowed to jump or run for approx. two months because that’s the length of time needed to fully stabilize your pet’s health once more.
 It’s nearly impossible to prevent your dog from being physically active so the repair may easily break down during that “restful” period.